 This activity leads to a result that is correct within an order of magnitude (power of 10).
-Often, physicists use existing equipment and data to project further results.
+Physicists often use existing equipment and data to project further results.
 It is not a calibration but a check on assumptions.
 Therefore, the students can be encouraged to have a discussion about how refining assumptions can lead to more precise results.

-Normally, physicists measure the diameter of a proton by scattering electrons to determine the "charge" radius, which identifies where the electrons are scattered by the proton.
-The physicists' analysis of the TOTEM data includes quantum effects such as the wave nature of matter to derive their result.
+Physicists normally measure the diameter of a proton by scattering electrons to determine the "charge" radius, which identifies where the electrons are scattered by the proton.
+When physicists analysis of the data from TOTEM includes quantum effects such as the wave nature of matter to derive their result.
 The analysis in this activity uses a classical wave interference solution rather than more difficult quantum calculations.
-We expect a result that is within an order of magnitude of the charge radius.
-In our experience, students will determine a value for the diameter of the proton approximately 2-5 times the published proton diameter of about 1.8 fm or 1.8×10^{-15} m.
+A result that is within an order of magnitude of the charge radius is to be expected.
+In our experience, students will determine a value for the diameter of the proton approximately 2-5 times the published proton diameter of about $1.8~{\rm fm}$ or $1.8~{\rm x}$ $10^{-15}~{\rm m}$.